Trends

 I learned I was pregnant when I peed on a stick in Walmart’s bathrooms (not my most classy moment, I know).
 I told Feng the news ten minutes later, and then I called my mother.
 My friends in Ottawa were the next to know.
 Then, little by little, I announced it to the rest of the world but I was slow to do so, mostly out of superstition.

 I only published the “by the way, I’m almost about to give birth” news on this blog when I was eight months pregnant.
-It caught a lot of people by surprise because I had just come back from a trip to the U.K and France.
+It caught a lot of people by surprise because I had just come back from a trip to the U.K. and France.

-Mark was “made in Mexico”, so technically my first trip with the mini-baby was in February 2012, when we flew back to Canada.
+Mark was “made in Mexico,” so technically my first trip with the mini-baby was in February 2012, when we flew back to Canada.
 Of course, at the time, I didn’t know yet I was pregnant.

 In March, as I had just found out I was expecting, my mother underwent a serious surgery.
 I didn’t think twice and bought my ticket to France—I wanted to be by her side.
-I was a very confused but otherwise fine seven-week-pregnant traveler.
+I was a very confused but otherwise fine seven-week-pregnant traveller.
 The trip was pretty smooth—I didn’t even have a baby bump then and no one could tell I was expecting, which led to funny conversations with my grand-parents who scowled at me for passing on that supposedly delicious French wine.

 When I came back to Canada, Feng and I drove to Toronto to see Bryan Adams.
 At the time, I thought it would probably be my last trip outside Ottawa for a while.
 Pregnant women aren’t supposed to stray far from home, right?